flownexus-lwm2m/flownexus/README.rst

 frontend to give you telemetry, application data, FOTA, and device control out of the box.

-Run the entire stack — including emulated Zephyr devices — on your laptop.
+Run the entire stack on your laptop, including emulated Zephyr devices.
-Deploy the same setup on a single vserver and manage up to 10k devices.
+Deploy the same setup on a single vserver and manage up to 10 k devices.

 .. image:: doc/source/_static/flownexus_screenshot.png
    :alt: flownexus dashboard

-Device inventory showing registered IoT devices with telemetry data.

 Data Flow
 ---------